tanjeffreyz/auto-maple/README.md

 </h1>

-Auto Maple is a Python program that plays MapleStory, a 2D side-scrolling MMORPG, using simulated key presses, TensorFlow machine learning, template matching, and other computer vision techniques.
+Auto Maple is a Python program that plays MapleStory, a 2D side-scrolling MMORPG, using simulated key presses, TensorFlow machine learning, OpenCV template matching, and other computer vision techniques.